yandex-cloud/terraform-provider-yandex/docs/data-sources/cdn_resource.md

 - `static_request_headers` (Map of String) Set up custom headers that CDN servers will send in requests to origins.
 Set up custom headers that CDN servers will send in requests to origins.

 - `static_response_headers` (Map of String) Set up a static response header.
 The header name must be lowercase.
 Set up a static response header.
 The header name must be lowercase.

+<a id="nestedblock--options--edge_cache_settings_codes"></a>
+### Nested Schema for `options.edge_cache_settings_codes`

+Optional:

+- `custom_values` (Map of Number) Caching time for a response with specific codes.
+These settings have a higher priority than the `value` field.
+Response code (`304`, `404` for example).
+Use `any` to specify caching time for all response codes.
+Caching time for a response with specific codes.
+These settings have a higher priority than the `value` field.
+Response code (`304`, `404` for example).
+Use `any` to specify caching time for all response codes.

+- `value` (Number) Caching time for a response with codes 200, 206, 301, 302.
+Responses with codes 4xx, 5xx will not be cached.
+Use `0` disable to caching.
+Use `custom_values` field to specify a custom caching time for a response with specific codes.
+Caching time for a response with codes 200, 206, 301, 302.
+Responses with codes 4xx, 5xx will not be cached.
+Use `0` disable to caching.
+Use `custom_values` field to specify a custom caching time for a response with specific codes.

 <a id="nestedblock--options--ip_address_acl"></a>